 Online Bachelor of Science in Criminal Justice Probation and Parole

-Gain insights into rehabilitating current and former offenders with a Bachelor of Science in Criminal Justice, with a concentration in Probation and Parole.
-This program focuses on juvenile and adult offenders, providing you with the knowledge that can help you enforce court sanctions and support former offenders as they return to their communities.
+Gain insights into rehabilitating current and former offenders with a Bachelor of Science in Criminal Justice, Probation and Parole program.
+Develop knowledge and skills to help you enforce court sanctions and support offenders as they return to their communities.

 Studying probation and parole can provide you with real-world strategies and a working knowledge of the complex and powerful technologies used to rehabilitate offenders.
 Discover skills and knowledge to help offenders improve their lives and make society a safer place.

 - Develop plans to integrate juvenile and adult offenders into their communities.

 - Prepare plans to rehabilitate offenders through probation and parole.

 - Learn strategies to enforce all sanctions ordered by the court.